James Ogilvie of Cardell: Family and lands

 John Gordon's brother, Alexander Gordon, had attempted to mediate in 1549.
 He wrote to Mary of Guise that John Gordon would agree the matter with James Ogilvie when he returned from France.
 In 1551, apparently to eject John Gordon from his uncle's property, Alexander Irvine, Master of Drum, captured Findlater Castle and John Gordon, but was declared a traitor by Regent Arran's government.
 James Ogilvie was in France in 1551.
 John Gordon was confirmed as the landholder in December 1552.

 Mary of Guise, as Regent of Scotland, who had perceived the "evill" done to James by his father, attempted to provide a settlement for this dispute on 21 May 1556.
 In May 1560, when she was at Edinburgh Castle, Guise sent the "laird of Findlater" and the advocate Master John Spence of Condie to negotiate with the Lords of the Congregation and the English commanders at the siege of Leith.
 They met at the Justice Clerk's mill.

 Subsequently, in June 1562, James Ogilvie and John Gordon fought over their rights in court and on the High Street of Edinburgh.
 James, Lord Ogilvie was wounded in the arm.
 The fight was noted by Thomas Randolph and John Knox.
 Gordon was briefly imprisoned in the tolbooth of Edinburgh, and Ogilvie was detained in the "over council house" with a kinsman James Ogilvie of Balfour.
 Mary, Queen of Scots, restored the inheritance to James Ogilvie in 1563, as the baronies of Deskford and Findlater.

-Royal household
+Mary of Guise's household

 Mary, Queen of Scots, is said to have held a meeting to reconcile the feuding families at Cullen Kirk.

 James Ogilvie appears in the household rolls of Mary of Guise, in the years after the death of James V, as "the son of the laird of Findlater".
 Ogilvie witnessed a band of friendship made between the Earl of Huntly and William, Lord Saltoun, at Edinburgh on 27 March 1543.
 In 1543, he made a band of friendship with Walter Ogilvie of Dunlugus, a kinsman included in Guise's household roll as "Watur Ogliby".
 Dunlugus signed the "Secret Bond" in July 1543 in opposition to the policy of Regent Arran, which led to Mary being taken from Linlithgow Palace to Stirling Castle.

 James Ogilvie's second wife, Marion or Marjory Livingstone was also a member of Guise's household.
+According to family tradition, she served as mistress of the robes to Mary, Queen of Scots, in France.
+A dress belonging to her was preserved at Cullen House until 1746.